-• 2credithour (1course) = 2 hoursofinstructor/studentcontactper week = 10 hours ofoutofclasspracticetime perweekfor 15 weeks (Approved by faculty).
+• 2 credit hours (1course) =2 hours of instructor/student contact per week = 10 hours of out of class practice time per week for 15 weeks.

 Students enrolled at Tougaloo College as full-time students in any given semester may not transfer credits taken at another institution during the same semester except where taken as part of cross registration or with special approval from the Provost/Vice President for Academic Affairs.